Scientific glassblower working on the construction of a kaliapparat (laboratory device used for the analysis of carbon in organic compounds).

 There are two paths leading to the Master of Science in Chemistry.

-Research Master's Degree Track1
+Research Master's Degree Pathway1

-The Research M.S. requires 30 credits, at least 15 of which must come from research or advanced lab work.
+The Research MS requires 30 credits, at least 15 of which must come from research or advanced lab work.
 A thesis or written final report, submitted to the advisor, is also required.
-The research credits obtained before the student joins a research group does not count toward the degree.
+The research credits obtained before the student joins a research group do not count toward the degree.
 The credits from CHEM 607 Laboratory Safety, CHEM 980 Seminar: Review of Current Research, and CHEM 901 Seminar-Teaching of Chemistry do not count toward the degree.

 1